+The COVID-19 pandemic has upended individuals and companies.
 Fake news is now an industry disrupting the way citizens consume information.
-Climate change, often framed as a burden future generations, is finally being recognized as a present threat.
+Climate change, often framed as a burden forfuture generations, is finally being recognized as a present threat.

-How can businesses prepare for a changing, uncertain, and complex environment?
-NBS is identifying how business can adapt – and even thrive – amidst disruption.
+How can businesses prepare for and adapt to a changing, uncertain and complex environment?
+NBS is identifying how business can cope – and even thrive – amidst disruption.

 NBS research can help you plan, shift your organization, and think about issues in new ways.
-Our resources cover:
+We offer deep dives into:

 Focus on the System

-Many of these issues can’t be solved or managed by one company alone.
+Many issues can’t be solved or managed by one company alone.
 That’s because they’re affected by different stakeholders, government policy, and much more.
-We call such broad issues “systems” problems.
+These are variously called “grand challenges,” “systems” issues, and “wicked” problems.